 compelled to think and see and print our mark.

-First and second a hero or bull-snake twists to juggle rain,
+First and second a builder or bull-snake twists to juggle rain,

 from a small bridge where swifts spin to a buzzing tower.